 Merav is the head of translational sciences at Teva.
-Here, as part of International Women’s Day 2019, she discusses her role in making sure cutting-edge drugs can be translated into treatments for people, her passion for contemporary art… and the importance of being able to see into the future.
+Here, she discusses her role in making sure cutting-edge drugs can be translated into treatments for people, her passion for contemporary art… and the importance of being able to see into the future.

 I’ve got a very cool job.
 I head a group that’s called translational sciences and we basically act as a bridge between discovery and proof of concept studies in humans.
 The goal of our group is to make sure we support selection of the right doses and relevant patient population; we formulate and execute a plan to minimize the risks during development of novel treatments.